 Because COVID-19 continues to spread in the community, reducing your risk for catching the flu is more important than ever — and, thankfully, the same measures that protect you from COVID-19 work for the flu as well.

-Christelle Ilboudo, MD, pediatric infectious disease expert and MU Health Care’s medical director of infection control and prevention, said the best way to protect yourself from the flu is to get vaccinated.
-And MU Health Care is offering several safe, convenient opportunities to get your 2021 flu vaccine (see below for options).
+Laura Morris, MD, family medicine physician and MU Health Care’s vaccine committee co-chair said the best way to protect yourself from the flu is to get vaccinated.
+And MU Health Care is offering several convenient opportunities to get your 2022 flu vaccine (see below for options).

 - Anyone age 6 months or older can receive a flu shot at an existing appointment at many of our MU Health Care clinics.
 If you need to establish care, please contact a primary care clinic.

 - Many clinics also offer COVID-19 vaccines.
 Ask your doctor for more information.

 - Anyone age 2 or older can get a flu shot at one of our Mizzou Quick Care clinics.

 - Patients of our pediatrics clinics may schedule an appointment to receive a flu shot.